 We support male and female victims of all forms of sexual assault and violence including rape, sexual assault, domestic sexual violence, childhood or historic abuse, sexual exploitation, sexual harassment, female genital mutilation and ritual abuse.

 Our expert team of highly trained staff work across Cornwall supporting victims of sexual assault.

-If you have been assaulted within the last 10 days then we can explain your options regarding police involvement and the opportunity for a Forensic medical examination, when specially trained doctors will make a careful search for evidence.
-We will explain all procedures to you and help you to make an informed choice about your care.
+If you have been assaulted within the last 10 days, we will explain all procedures to you and help you to make an informed choice about your care.

-At The Willow Centre we help men and women, regardless of sexual orientation from the age of 13 upwards with our forensic service, crisis support and our Independent Sexual Violence Advisor (ISVA) Service.
+At The Willow Centre we support males and females, from the age of 13 years with our forensic service, crisis support and our Independent Sexual Violence Advisor (ISVA) Service.

 Sexual assault can happen to anyone at any age.